Continuants and some decompositions into squares: Four-square theorem

+The four-square theorem has been proved in a number of ways.
+Hardy and Wright \cite[Sec.~20.5, 20.9, 20.12]{HW08} present three proofs: one based on the ``method of descent'', one based on quaternions, and one based on elliptic functions.
+We are aware of five other proofs \cite{Hir87, Sma82,AndEkhZei93,SpeWil00,AlaAlaLem07}.
+The proofs in \cite{Hir87,AndEkhZei93,AlaAlaLem07} are based on the triple-product identity, the paper \cite{SpeWil00} gives an arithmetic proof based on the number of representations of a positive number as the sum of two squares, and the proof in \cite{Sma82} is based on factorisations of $2\times 2$ matrices over the ring $\mathbb{Z}[i]$ of Gaussian integers.

+In this section, we provide a new constructive proof of the four-square theorem.
+Our proof is based on continuants over $\mathbb{Z}[i]$.

-We slightly generalise the formula for products of sums of four squares; see \cite[p.135]{LeV} (this was already known to Euler, see \cite[p.
-277]{HTN}). \begin{lemma}[Product formula] Let $R$ be a commutative ring endowed with an anti-automorphism.
+We start by stating the following formula, which was already known to Euler, see \cite[pp.~277]{Dic71}. \begin{lemma}[Product formula] Let $R$ be a commutative ring endowed with an anti-automorphism.
 Let $x,y,z,u$ be elements of $R$.
 Then